 As for differences in DOT 4 brake fluids, advertised dry boiling temperatures can range from a low of 446 to a high of 646 degrees F depending on the brand.
 Wet boiling temperatures for DOT 4 fluids are typically in the 300 to 400 degree range, with some being over 430 degrees F. Again, there is quite a range in performance depending on the brand.

 There are also high temperature glycol based DOT 5.1 brake fluids (not to be confused with DOT 5 which is silicone based).
 The dry boiling temperature rating for DOT 5.1 is 518º F or higher, and the wet boiling temperature rating is 375º F or higher.
 Some racing brake fluids exceed the dry boiling temperature rating, but may only meet the wet boiling temperature requirements for DOT 3 fluid (284 degrees).

-So the next time you are inspecting or servicing your brakes, be sure to check the condition of the fluid as well as the level.
-If you add or change fluid, use type specified by the vehicle manufacturer (DOT 3 or 4) and use the highest quality fluid you can get.
+So the next time you are inspecting or servicing your brakes, be sure to check the condition of the fluid as well as the fluid level in the master cylinder.
+If you add or change fluid, use type of fluid specified by the vehicle manufacturer (DOT 3 or 4) and use the highest quality fluid you can get.
 And above all, remember the benefits of changing the brake fluid for preventive maintenance.